 Of course, there is also a great deal of risk involved in innovative finance ISAs, since the borrower can default on repayments and the money you pay into the account isn’t protected by compensation from the Financial Services Compensation Scheme.
 Before choosing to set up an innovative finance ISA, make sure you speak with a financial advisor to make sure you understand the risks involved in this type of savings account.

 Lifetime ISAs are something of a combination of cash ISAs and stock and share ISAs, but are aimed specifically at young adults looking to open an ISA with advantageous conditions – in fact, only people between the ages of 18 and 40 can open a lifetime ISA.
-This type of savings account is meant to help you along as you save for retirement or for putting down a deposit on your first home, and is particularly advantageous, since the government contributes an additional 25% to all investments made in this kind of ISA each month.
+This type of savings account is meant to help you along as you save for retirement or for putting down a deposit on your first home.
+It is particularly advantageous since the government contributes an additional 25% to all investments made in this kind of ISA each month.
 This is what type of ISA a help to buy is.
 The maximum that you can pay into this kind of ISA is £1,000 per year, and any gains that you make through interest or capital gains in this account are untaxed.

 While they are quite advantageous for those looking to boost the long-term return of their savings, only young adults can open them, and you can pay into the account until you are 50, and the funds can be withdrawn from the account only when you reach 60 or when you go to buy your first house.
 If you decide to withdraw your money from the account before you turn 60 or for purposes other than those specified in the terms of the account, you will be charged 25% of what you withdraw.